Acropolium of Carthage

-The Acropolium, also known as Saint Louis Cathedral (Cathédrale Saint-Louis de Carthage), is a former Roman Catholic church located in Carthage, Tunisia.
+The Acropolium, also known as Saint Louis Cathedral (Cathédrale Saint-Louis de Carthage), is a former Latin Catholic church located in Carthage, Tunisia.

 The cathedral sits on the peak of Byrsa Hill, near the ruins of the ancient Punic and then Roman city.
 It was built atop the ruins of an old temple dedicated to Eshmun, the Punic god of healing.
 The edifice can still be accessed from the basement.

 Since 1993, the cathedral has been known as the "Acropolium".
 It is no longer used for worship, but instead hosts public events or concerts of Tunisian music and classical music.
 Currently, the only Roman Catholic cathedral operating in Tunisia is the Cathedral of St. Vincent de Paul in Tunis.

 History

 Hussein II Bey authorised the French consul-general to build a cathedral on the site of ancient Carthage, to determine where it would be situated, and to take all the land necessary for the project.
 His words were:

 The consul charged his son Jules with this duty, who concluded that the chapel ought to be built on Byrsa Hill, in the centre of the Punic acropolis, where the temple of Aesculapius was once located.
 Descendants of crusaders' families, companions of the sovereign, helped finance the construction.

 Built between 1884 and 1890, under the French protectorate, the cathedral acquired primacy for all of Africa when the title of primate of Africa was restored for the benefit of Cardinal Lavigerie, titular of the Archdioceses of Algiers and of Carthage, united in his person.
 The building was consecrated with great pomp in the presence of numerous ecclesiastical dignitaries.
 Cardinal Lavigerie dedicated the church to Saint Louis, who died on that approximate spot during the Eighth Crusade in 1270.

 After his death in 1892, Cardinal Lavigerie was buried there and a funerary monument was erected in his memory.
 However, his body now lies in the General Curia of the White Fathers, in Rome.

-In 1964, the Modus Vivendi—a bilateral treaty between Tunisia and the Roman Catholic Church—ceded almost all of the Church’s real estate holdings to the Tunisian state, including the Acropolium.
+In 1964, the Modus Vivendi—a bilateral treaty between Tunisia and the Catholic Church—ceded almost all of the Church's real estate holdings to the Tunisian state, including the Acropolium.
 The space has been a cultural centre since 1992.